 In light of these strong benefits, municipalities, states, and nations are getting on board with waste diversion.
 In the United States, for example, federal agencies are required to divert at least 50% of non-hazardous waste annually and must pursue opportunities for net-zero waste or additional diversion activities.

-To assist businesses, organizations, such as Zero Waste International Alliance, have sprung up to certify businesses’ diversion efforts.
-These certifications could be quite valuable in today’s social climate, with consumers becoming increasingly interested in the efforts that businesses are taking to curb pollution and combat climate change.
+To assist businesses, organizations, such as Zero Waste International Alliance, have sprung up to certify businesses’ diversion and Environmental, Social, and Governance (ESG) efforts.
+These certifications could be quite valuable in today’s social climate, with consumers and investors becoming increasingly interested in the efforts that businesses are taking to curb pollution and combat climate change.

 While anyone who recycles is already engaging in diversion, the global community seems to be moving toward the far end of the continuum, which is known as Zero Waste.
 In order to qualify as “zero waste”, an entity must divert 90% of its waste, meaning that less than 10% is sent to the landfill.
 While this might seem far-fetched, technology is providing more and more solutions that make zero waste seem possible.
 Many of these technologies are already at play in the market and provide a range of methods by which waste can be kept out of landfills.

 The Many Faces of Diversion

 There are a number of ways in which to deal with diverted waste, with some methods being more sustainable than others.
 Within the following list, you’ll note that there are some methods of waste diversion (arguably among the most effective) which can be undertaken by any individual, while others require complex processes and technology.
 The most widely used methods are as follows: